dandi/dandi-archive/doc/design/test-dandisets-1.md

 The archive does not allow for deletion of *published* dandisets, by design.
 But dandisets that are draft-only should be deleteable.

-And, as en extension to that idea, dandisets that are published should be able to have their draft dandiset deleted (essentially "archiving" that dandiset, and closing it off to further updates).
+And, as en extension to that idea, a published dandiset should be able to be "sealed" by having its draft dandiset deleted, thus closing it off to further updates.
+This would serve as a signal that the dandiset is in its final state and has become a permanent member of the archive.
+Owners and admins will be able to "unseal" sealed dandisets in case further modification is needed.

 ### Approval and cleanup process for dandisets